Iván Zafarana

-Iván Matías Zafarana (born 22 April 1995) is an Argentine footballer who plays as a defender for Argentinan club All Boys on loan from San Martín de Tucumán.
+Iván Matías Zafarana (born 22 April 1995) is an Argentine footballer who plays as a defender for Argentinian club All Boys.

 Career

 Zafarana started his career with El Porvenir in 2016, then in the Primera D, winning the league title and getting the promotion to the Primera C.

 In June 2018, Zafarana signed with Deportivo Merlo.
 The next season, he switched to JJ Urquiza.

 On 9 July 2021, Zafarana signed with Estudiantes de Buenos Aires in the Primera B Nacional.

 Two seasons later, Zafarana joined San Martín de Tucumán.
 In the second half of 2024, he moved to Gimnasia y Esgrima de Jujuy on a one-year loan with an option to buy.
 For the 2025 season, he was loaned out to Chilean club Unión San Felipe.